• English

 Minors

-• Written and signed consent form of the guardians/parents and copies of their passports
+• Written and signed consent form of the guardians/parents and copies of their passports.

-• If the minor is travelling with another adult who is not their guardian: copy of the passport and visa of that person
+• If the minor is travelling with another adult who is not their guardian: copy of the passport and visa of that person.

 Medical travel insurance

 Visa applicants are required to have medical travel insurance.
-It must cover any costs that may arise during the trip due to emergency medical aid, urgent hospital treatment or transport to the country of origin for medical reasons or in the event of death.
-When you apply for the visa you need to be able to show that you have bought and have a valid insurance for the trip.
+The insurance must cover any costs that may arise during the trip such as emergency medical aid, urgent hospital treatment or transport to the country of origin for medical reasons or in the event of death.

-The insurance must cover costs for least EUR 30 000 and be valid in all Schengen countries and throughout your stay.
-Please note that both the amount of days and the dates for the trip need to correspond with the insurance.
+When you apply for a visa, you need to be able to show that you have bought and have a valid insurance for the whole trip.
+The insurance must cover costs for least EUR 30 000 and be valid in all Schengen states throughout your stay.
+Please note that both the number of days and the dates for the trip need to correspond with the insurance.

 The border control might request you to show a copy of the insurance, so make sure you bring your insurance certificate with you when you travel.